Top Change

 What people are saying about Top Change

-Biz positions the Snap Change alongside other classic techniques like the Top Change and the Classic Pass, highlighting its importance in a magician's toolkit for creating engaging and deceptive effects.
+He positions the Snap Change alongside other classic techniques like the Top Change and the Classic Pass, highlighting its importance in a magician's toolkit.

 PigCake says...

-The trick's primary purpose is to provide a natural and engaging context for practicing the top change.
-The routine's absurdity creates a perfect cover for the move, and the top change should occur during a moment of relaxation, masked by hand gestures.
+The trick's primary purpose is to provide a natural and engaging context for practicing the top change. [...]
+He suggests that the routine's inherent absurdity creates a perfect cover for the move.

 ReidFerry says...